mw-orcl/oracle-data-guard-across-regions/lab2-create-database-cloud-service.md

 # Create your primary database with the Oracle Database Cloud Service.

+Prerequisite

+- VCN with private subnet

+The Oracle Database Cloud Service automates the provisioning and management of the Oracle database in the cloud.
+We will create the Oracle Database Cloud Service as the primary database in one of the cloud regions.

+1. Select a region for your primary database.
-Select the menu Oracle Databases then Bare Metal, VM, and Exadata.
+2. Select the menu Oracle Databases then Bare Metal, VM, and Exadata.

-Select your compartment.
+3. Select your compartment.

-Click Create DB System.
+4. Click Create DB System.

-Ensure your compartment is selected.
+5. Ensure your compartment is selected.

-Enter a name for your database for the UI display.
+6. Enter a name for your database for the UI display.

-If you have more than one availability domain, select any one.
+7. If you have more than one availability domain, select any one.

 For the lab we will use a virtual machine with only one core.